History

 After the business session on the Saturday morning two wine masterclasses were conducted by David LeMire on Pinot Noir and Andrew Mitchell on Riesling.
 The Gala Dinner was held on the Saturday evening during which an informative video was screened prior to each course explaining the pairing of the food and wines to be served.
 The Sunday Farewell Luncheon was held on the banks of the Torrens River at Pinky Flat and showcased South Australia’s array of seafood on offer.

-Overseas convention
+Overseas conventions

 The first convention not in Australia was held in Wellington, New Zealand, in 1984, hosted by the Wellington Club.
 Some 120 Australian members, led by the Foundation Club President, were treated to the very best that New Zealand had to offer, sampling Sauvignon Blanc and Pinot Noir to die for.
 The New Zealand Deputy Prime Minister was on hand to extend an official welcome at the banquet, where the main course – only one guess – was Beef Wellington.
 The convention closed with a traditional Maori hangi at Raukawa Marae at Otaki.
 Since then, Hamilton (207) and Wellington again have hosted conventions in New Zealand in 2001 and 2010.